geekygruesome/lab_reservation_system/FINAL_IMPLEMENTATION_SUMMARY.md

 ## 🎯 Overview

-This document provides a complete summary of all fixes and implementations made to ensure the Lab Reservation System is fully functional with complete CRUD operations for lab management.
+This document provides a complete summary of all fixes and implementations made to ensure the Remote Lab Reservation System is fully functional with complete CRUD operations for lab management.

 ---